KxSystems/docs/docs/ml/automl/ug/proc.md

 -------------|----------|-------------|
 Normal       |.ml.traintestsplit | Shuffle the dataset and split into training and testing set with defined percentage in each
 FRESH        |.ml.ttsnonshuff    | Without shuffling, the dataset is split into training and testing set with defined percentage in each to ensure no time leakage.
+NLP          |.ml.traintestsplit | Shuffle the dataset and split into training and testing set with defined percentage in each

 An example shows `.ml.traintestsplit` being used within the automated pipeline.